h2suzuki/ansible-lxr-nupic.core/README.md

  - This playbook **disables SELinux** on the target machine, and you may be asked to reboot the machine.
 After the reboot, run the playbook again.
 The playbook confirms that SELinux is off and continues its setup.

- - This playbook is split to three phases (using roles and tags):
+ - This playbook consists of three phases (using tags):

    1. the setup phase: install and configure Lxr on the target machine
    2. the tree_retrieval phase: store the source tree in Lxr's internal directory